 This step is important and one where you will want to take your time.
 The goal is to create a warm home for your young ducklings while they learn to adjust to your temperatures.
 A good rule of thumb is 90 degrees to start for very young ducklings, and you can decrease it every few days as they learn to adapt.

 The best way to do this is with a heat lamp, but I cannot stress this enough.

 Heat lamps are dangerous and, if not set up correctly, can start a fire quickly.
 Make sure to use all precautions when setting yours up, and ensure you have things secured before walking away.
 I purchase lamps with both a faceguard and a sturdy clamp.

 Both features allow me to secure the lamp so there is no risk of it being knocked down or falling inside the brooder.
 I also like to go one step further and put a wire rack over the brooder box to “stop” the lamp if it should fall.

 Why do you need a lamp?

-Ducklings and chicks need to be warm since they are not with their mother.
+Ducklings and chicks must be warm since they are not with their mother.
 The lamp will give sufficient heat even on the coldest days.

-Ninja Tip: Use a thermometer to register the heat in your brooder.
-Try to get close to 90 F the first week then adjust it by 5 degrees each week until the temperature matches the outside temp.
+SLCG PRO TIP: Use a thermometer to register the heat in your brooder.
+Try to get close to 90 F the first week, then adjust it by 5 degrees each week until the temperature matches the outside temp.
 This will help your ducklings adjust slowly to the normal temp.